Oncologic Emergencies Part I: Pearls and Pitfalls

 - Hypercalcemia of malignancy has three different mechanisms: PTHrP production, osteoclast activating factor, and calcitriol production.
 Breast cancer, lung cancer, and multiple myeloma are most common.
 Patients with severe symptoms and/or calcium >14mg/dL require treatment, predominantly with hydration, calcitonin, and bisphosphonates.
 Loop diuretics are controversial.

 - TLS causes massive electrolyte changes, with increases in potassium, phosphorus, and uric acid.
-Treatment with is adequate hydration and rasburicase.
-Allopurinol is helpful in avoiding Urinary alkalinization with sodium bicarbonate does not have literature support.
+Treat with adequate hydration and rasburicase.
+Allopurinol is helpful in prevention.
+Urinary alkalinization with sodium bicarbonate does not have literature support.

 - All of these are poor prognostic findings